 This post may contain affiliate links.
 Full disclosure here.

 How To Make Your Own Dishwasher Detergent

 STEP 1 Construct washing soda (sodium carbonate) from baking soda (sodium bicarbonate).
-Preheat the oven to 400 degrees F. Pour approximately half an inch of baking soda into the bottom of the baking dish and bake for one hour, stirring once or twice, until the texture changes from smooth and powdery to gritty.
-Allow cooling before storing in an airtight container labelled “washing soda.”
+Preheat the oven to 400 degrees F. pour approximately half an inch of baking soda into the bottom of the baking dish and bake for one hour, stirring once or twice, until the texture changes from smooth and powdery to gritty.
+Allow cooling before storing in an airtight container labeled “washing soda.”

-STEP 2 In an airtight container, such as a big mason jar, combine one cup of washing soda with the remaining components (1 cup Borax, 12 cup kosher salt, 12 cup unsweetened lemonade mix, and up to 10 drops essential oil).
+STEP 2 In an airtight container, such as a big mason jar, combine one cup of washing soda with the remaining components (1 cup Borax, 12 cups kosher salt, 12 cups unsweetened lemonade mix, and up to 10 drops essential oil).
 Put a label on it that says “dishwasher detergent.”

 Using Your Detergent